Phoenicianism: Arabic

-Aramaic language
+Aramaic

 For nearly a thousand years before the spread of the Arab-Muslim conquests in the 7th century AD, Aramaic was the lingua franca and main spoken language in the Fertile Crescent.
-Among the Maronites, traditionally, Western Aramaic had been the spoken language up to the 17th century, when Arabic took its place, while classical Syriac remained in use only for liturgical purposes, as a sacred language (also considered as such in Judaism, alongside Hebrew).
+Among the Maronites, traditionally, Western Aramaic had been the spoken language up to the 17th century, when Arabic took its place, while Classical Syriac remained in use only for liturgical purposes, as a sacred language (also considered as such in Judaism, alongside Hebrew).

 Today the vast majority of people in Lebanon speak Lebanese Arabic as their first language.
-More recently, some effort has been put into revitalizing the Western Neo-Aramaic as an everyday spoken language in some ethnic Lebanese communities.
-Also, the modern type of Eastern Neo-Aramaic has an estimated 2–5 million speakers, mainly among Assyrians, an ethnic group related to but distinct from the Maronites of Lebanon.
+More recently, some effort has been put into revitalizing Aramaic as an everyday spoken language in some ethnic Lebanese communities.
+Also, the modern languages of Eastern Aramaic have an estimated 2–5 million speakers, mainly among Assyrians, an ethnic group related to but distinct from the Maronites of Lebanon.

-Genetics
+Genetics of the Lebanese people

-According to genetic studies performed on the Lebanese populace, the Lebanese people share more than 90% of their genetic makeup with the ancient Canaanites who lived 3,700 years ago.
+According to genetic studies performed on the Lebanese population, the Lebanese share more than 90% of their genetic makeup with the ancient Canaanites who lived 3,700 years ago.